adwiteeya-r-paul/Shopping-List-Mobile-App/README.md

 - It uses the Navigation Backstack, Dialog Boxes, the Room Database with its basic SQL queries and DAO functionalities.
 - It supports:
   - a filter functionality to sort the items based on prices
-  - Sound Effects during transitions and
+  - Sound Effects during transitions
-  - different icons for each food category.
+  - different icons for each food category
-  - Editing and deleting items added previously and checking off items already bought.
+  - Editing and deleting items added previously and checking off items already bought